cal-data-eng/cal-data-eng.github.io/fa24faq.md

 - Discussions will be mostly in-person, but we will offer a small number of online discussion sections.
 - There will be no direct lab sessions: labs will be due on Tuesdays and a video walk-through of the lab content will be released _after_ the lab is due for you to watch on your own.
 There will be online help available for labs through office hours and dedicated Ed channels.

+-->
 ---
 ## What is the proctoring/accommodation policy for exams?

-Exams will be in-person and subject to standard proctoring procedures, with appropriate accommodations for DSP students
+Exams will be in-person and subject to standard proctoring procedures, with appropriate accommodations for DSP students.

 ---

-## What is the conflict policy for the course?

-The basic policy is the following:

-* ENROLLMENT TIME CONFLICTS: This class will NOT allow time conflicts.

-* FINAL EXAM CONFLICTS: This class will NOT accommodate final exam conflicts.

--->

 ## What is the alternate exam policy?